Clinical Setting Policies and Procedures

 Practices or behaviors that warrant disciplinary action include, but are not limited to:

-• violating or threatening the microbiological safety of the client, such as by breaking aseptic technique
+- violating or threatening the microbiological safety of the client, such as by breaking aseptic technique during procedures

-• failure to use standard and transmission-based precautions in clinical procedures
+- failure to use standard and transmission-based precautions in clinical practice

 Unsafe nursing practice is defined as any behavior determined to be actually or potentially detrimental to the client and/or to the health care agency.

-• A faculty member who removes a student from the clinical area due to unsafe clinical practice during the clinical assignment is required to notify the course coordinator within 24 hours, and to consult with the appropriate Track Director or Executive Associate Dean for Academic Affairs.
+- A faculty member who removes a student from the clinical area due to unsafe clinical practice during the clinical assignment is required to notify the course coordinator within 24 hours, and to consult with the Director of Undergraduate Programs or Associate Dean for Academic Affairs.

-• If, following the remediation plan completion, the student’s clinical performance continues to remain unsafe; the Assistant Dean of Undergraduate Education or Associate Dean for Academic Affairs, in collaboration with the faculty member, may require additional remediation or may remove the student from clinical activities.
+- If, following the remediation plan completion, the student’s clinical performance continues to remain unsafe; the Director of Undergraduate Programs or Associate Dean for Academic Affairs, in collaboration with the faculty member, may require additional remediation or may remove the student from clinical activities.

-• If the same student needs to be removed from the clinical area more than one time, the student may be dismissed from the program due to unsafe behavior.
+If the same student needs to be removed from the clinical area more than once, the student may be dismissed from the program due to unsafe behavior.

 Uniform Policy